selenasat/ci-cd-pipeline-template/README.md

 2. Click add create new file
 3. Create directory structure: your_repo/.github/workflows/superlinter.yml
 4. Make sure the directory structure follows the format above!
+5. Copy and paste the YAML code below
+6. Commit file to main
+7. Quickly navigate back to your repository and click the Actions tab at the top
+8. Here you can see your workflow running!
+Click it to see what it’s doing (it should be setting up the job or linting).

 The repository includes a GitHub Actions workflow file to lint the codebase using the Super Linter.
 Below is the content of the `.yml` workflow file: